memgraph/docs/docs/import-data/data-streams/manage-streams-lab.md

 Memgraph will do a series of checks, ensuring that defined topics and transformation procedures are correctly configured.
 If all checks pass successfully, you can **Start the stream**.
-Once you start the stream, you will no longer be able to change any of the configuration settings, just the transformation module.
+Once you start the stream, you will no longer be able to change configuration settings, just the transformation module.

-The stream status changes to **Running**, and data is ingested into Memgraph.
+The stream status changes to **Running** and data is ingested into Memgraph.
 You can see the number of nodes and relationships rising as the data keeps coming in.
 If your nodes and relationships numbers stay at zero, check the transformation module, as there might be a flaw in the logic that needs to be